MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Experiments

 \subsection{Digital Comparative Results}

-\paragraph{The Attack Effectiveness.} In order to demonstrate our MAGIC can generate physically deployable effective patch, we first conduct experiments on digital level and compare our patch against the patch from NDDA dataset.

-\textit{Setting.} In the NDDA dataset, there are 50 patches for each robust feature removed text prompt.
-To keep the fairness of comparison, we follow the setup of NDDA dataset and generate 50 patches in total for a given environment images.
-At the same time, there are several different text prompt for a type of robust feature removed text prompt in NDDA dataset, \eg, both `square\_stop\_sign' and `triangle\_stop\_sign' are belong to shape removed text prompt.
-Therefore, we evaluated all the text prompts under a type of robust feature removed text prompt for NDDA, and report the average performance.
-Note that for the NDDA+DAGent baseline, we setup two NDDA variants, \ie, text removed and pattern removed, since we empirically found that those two type of NDDA text prompts are more effective than other NDDA prompt settings.
-For all the NDDA baseline, we re-evaluate the results with the patches from~\cite{NDDA2024cvpr}.
+\textbf{Attack Effectiveness.} There are 50 patches for each text prompt (refer to \secref{ssec:limits}) in NDDA.
+And there are several text prompts removed the same robust feature, \eg, both `square\_stop\_sign' and `triangle\_stop\_sign'.
+For comparison fairness, we generate the same number of patches for a given environment and report the average results over all the patches of the same text prompt type in NDDA.
+Note that for the NDDA+DAGent baseline, we setup two variants, \ie, text removed and pattern removed, as we empirically found they are more effective than other type of text prompt.

-\textit{Results.} Following NDDA evaluation setup, we first evaluate the patches with a detection confidence of 0.5.
-The statistical results are tabulated in \tableref{tab:digi_stats}.
-We first find that, contradicting to NDDA report \cite{NDDA2024cvpr}, removing all the robust features actually deteriorates the effectiveness of the patch, which can be attributed to fact that detector will fail to recognize the patch since all the robust features are removed. \ding{182} Comparing MAGIC with the baselines, as the red numbers indicates, MAGIC enjoys a great attack effectiveness boosting for all the environments.
-Such cross-environment superior ASR performance verified the effective patch generation capability of our MAGIC. \ding{183} While the NDDA Rand only achieves random attacking, \ie, around 50\%, under the best robust feature removing setup, they still receive boosting with our DAgent.
-We show below that DAgent facilitates the attack effectiveness by placing the patch more reasonablely.
+\textit{Results.} Following NDDA setup, we first evaluate the patches with a confidence threshold of 0.5.
+The statistical results are tabulated in \tableref{tab:digi_stats}. \ding{182} Comparing to the baselines, we see our MAGIC enjoys a great attack effectiveness boosting for all the environments.
+Such cross-environment superior ASR performance verified the effective patch generation capability of our MAGIC. \ding{183} While the NDDA Rand only achieves random attacking, \ie, around 50\%, under the best robust feature removing setup, we observe that they still receive great boosting with our DAgent proving it can facilitates the attack by placing the patch more reasonably.